serverlessworkflow/specification/specification/README.md

 ## Abstract

-A specification for defining declarative workflow models for orchestrating Event-driven, Serverless applications.
+A specification for defining declarative workflow models that orchestrate Event-driven, Serverless applications.

 ## License